 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-Mini marshmallows also make a great addition to orange fluff salad recipe.
+- Mini marshmallows make a great addition fluff salads.
 Fold in the marshmallows with the oranges and pineapples.
 Top with additional marshmallows for a decorative garnish.

 - If you can’t find pineapple tidbits, use pineapple chunks and cut into smaller pieces or use very well drained crushed pineapple.